rabanilab/QUANTA/README.md

 The example data directory (data_files) contains FPKM counts from two temporal zebrafish datasets (Medina et. al., 2021) that were already downloaded and quantified.

-To run the example, simply type within matlab:
+To run the example, type within matlab:

 ```
 addpath <path to installation directory>;